GalaChain/sdk/docs/node-deployment.md

 GalaChain can use **Raft consensus** and **BFT consensus** for ordering service, which provides:

 - **Finality**: Blocks are final once committed
-- **Fault Tolerance**: Network continues operating with up to 1/3 of nodes offline
+- **Fault Tolerance**: Network continues operating with up to 1/3 of nodes offline in Raft and 2/3 in BFT
-- **Performance**: Optimized for high-throughput gaming applications
+- **Performance**: Optimized for high-throughput applications

 ### Block Structure